Golden Design System

 Cognitive Efficiency

-Reduce friction across design, engineering, and documentation.
+Reduce friction across design and engineering.

 Product Mindset